Basic Weapons Tutorial

 When equipped, the weapon's origin will snap to the attachment point or "Socket".
 The odds are high that the weapon will be held in the wrong spot when equipped the first time.

-Make sure that within the weapon's Properties panel, the Socket property is set to
+Make sure that within the weapon's Properties window, the Socket property is set to

-For a full list of all possible sockets that you could use, check out the Lua API Guide.
+For a full list of all possible sockets that you could use, check out the Lua API.

 Once you've made sure that is happening, scroll down to the Utility section of Core Content.